avakiai/avakiai.github.io/content/research/index.md

 ## Study 3: Turn taking in a vocal [learning?] animal

-*Carollia* is a species of the family *Phyllostomidae*, which features several [vocally talented bat species](https://royalsocietypublishing.org/doi/10.1098/rstb.2019.0061#d3e427). *Carollia* pups are not born with a fixed and unchanging vocal repertoire.
+*C. perspicillata* is a species of the family *Phyllostomidae*, which features several [vocally talented bat species](https://royalsocietypublishing.org/doi/10.1098/rstb.2019.0061#d3e427). *Carollia* pups are not born with a fixed and unchanging vocal repertoire.
 Rather, their vocal abilities develop in the course of infancy.

 In this study, we examine whether *Carollia* pups and mothers engage in in systematic [turn-taking](https://royalsocietypublishing.org/doi/full/10.1098/rspb.2018.0598), where communication calls are emitted in turns and listeners wait until the current speaker has stopped calling to begin their turn.
-Turn-taking is believed to underlie complex social interactions and to be an evolutionary precursor of human language, but has not yet been observed in this species.
+Turn-taking is believed to underlie complex social interactions and to be an evolutionary precursor of human language, but has not yet been systematically observed in this species.

 ---